dart-lang/site-www/src/_tutorials/web/low-level-html/remove-elements.md

 In this case, using the `List` class's `clear()` function yields the most concise code.
-Here's the code from the todo_with_delete app that implements the **Delete All** button.
+Here's the code from the app
+that implements the **Delete All** button.

 1. The HTML code creates a button with the ID `delete-all`.